videojs/spellbook/README.md

     * vhost?
 * sb-docs
   * find an html theme
-* sb-build-js-bundles
-  * concat these right into dist/test/<pkg-name>.js
 * sb-build-js-browser-tests
   * treat code being tested as external so we only build it once
 * general
-  * more configuration
   * noderify when we switch to js instead of using shelljs
 * sb-release
   * support prerelease signifiers (beta, alpha etc)